YesDrX/nim-treestand/docs/import_grammar.md

 - **Compilation Time**: Complex grammars may increase compile time by a few seconds
 - **Runtime Performance**: Zero impact - the generated parser is as fast as manually generated ones
 - **Binary Size**: Each imported grammar adds to binary size (similar to manual generation)

-## Limitations

-1. **Static Paths Only**: Grammar path must be known at compile-time
-2. **No Dynamic Loading**: Cannot choose grammars at runtime
-3. **Recompilation Required**: Grammar changes require full recompilation

-For dynamic grammar loading, use the traditional `generateParser` approach and load the generated parser at runtime.

 ## See Also